-However in a lot of scenarios such as in cellular networks users can have access to multiple caches when their coverage areas overlap.
-Considering this possibility, recently a couple of studies have been done where each user has access to some $z$ neighboring caches in a cyclic wrap around fashion referred to as multi-access coded caching problem.
+However in several scenarios such as in cellular networks users can have access to multiple caches when their coverage areas overlap.
+Considering this possibility, recently a couple of studies \cite{nihkil2017multiaccess,nikhil2020ratememory,parinello2019multiacessgains, Caire2020noveltransformation} have been done where each user has access to some $z$ neighboring caches in a cyclic wrap around fashion referred to as multi-access coded caching problem.
 Each cache is also connected to $z$ users.
-In \cite{nihkil2017multiaccess}, the authors have proposed a scheme for which the transmission rate is order optimal with respect to the information-theoretic lower bound.
-In \cite{nikhil2020ratememory}, the authors have proposed a scheme for uncoded cache placement which has a lower transmission rate than the one proposed in \cite{nihkil2017multiaccess}, by mapping of the coded caching problem to the index coding problem.
+In \cite{nikhil2020ratememory}, the authors have proposed a scheme for uncoded cache placement, by mapping of the coded caching problem to the index coding problem.
 A lower bound on the optimal transmission rate for multi-access coded caching with $z \geq \frac{K}{2}$ over all uncoded placement policies was also provided in \cite{nikhil2020ratememory}.
 Additionally, the exact transmission rate-memory trade-off was established for a few special cases, i.e., when $z=K-1,z=K-2 $, $z=K-3$ with $K$ even and $z=K-\frac{K}{g}+1$ for some positive integer $g$.

-For the multi-access coded caching problem, in \cite{parinello2019multiacessgains} the authors have proposed a novel coded caching scheme that achieve a coding gain that exceeds $K \gamma $.
+For the multi-access coded caching problem, in \cite{parinello2019multiacessgains} the authors have proposed a novel coded caching scheme that achieves a coding gain that exceeds $K \gamma $.
 Two special cases are considered in \cite{parinello2019multiacessgains}, one is when $K \gamma =2$ and the other is when $z=\frac{K-1}{K \gamma }$, for any $K \gamma $.
-For both the cases, the proposed scheme can serve, on average, more than $K\gamma $ users at a time.
+For both the cases, the proposed scheme can serve, on the average, more than $K\gamma $ users at a time.
 For the second special case, i.e., when $z=\frac{K-1}{K\gamma }$, it was proved that the achieved gain is optimal under uncoded cache placement.